 Manual access for the following reasons.

 - Where Google accesses customer content to comply with legal requirements, these accesses will bypass the Access Approval service.

 - Outage access

 - Where Google accesses customer content to resolve an outage, these accesses will bypass the Access Approval service.

 Any other exception as documented in the Access Transparency documentation.
 Anything that fails to generate an Access Transparency log will also not generate an Access Approval request.

 Requirements for using Access Approval

 Before you can use Access Approval, you must first enable Access Transparency for your organization.
-Access Approval and Access Transparency both require that your organization meet one of the following requirements:
+Access Approval and Access Transparency both require your Google Cloud organization to have one of the following customer support levels: